 Accident forgiveness is typically an add-on optional coverage you can purchase from most car insurance companies.
 However, some also offer it within their premiums and as part of their coverage service for drivers with exceptional driving records.

-Most major car insurance companies offer accident forgiveness, but you should discuss it with your current insurer to see what their policy and options are.
-In most instances, you will need to have purchased it before or within your current policy for it to cover your first accident claim.
+Most major car insurance companies offer accident forgiveness, but you should discuss it with your current insurer to see their policy and options.
+In most instances, you must have purchased it before or within your current policy to cover your first accident claim.

 Learn more about the following car insurance companies’ accident forgiveness options and how they work from 10 of the top insurance companies: